 The gain or loss arising on modification of a financial liability that does not result in derecognition, calculated by discounting the change in contractual cash flows at the original effective interest rate, is immediately recognised in profit or loss.

-Management has not assessed yet the impact of these amendments on the financial statements.
+Management assessed that the impact of this new interpretation on the financial statements is limited.